 Fenton Milk Glass Epergne Value Guide

-The Fenton Milk Glass Epergne is a quintessential mid-century centerpiece that revived the 18th-century European tradition of formal dining displays.
-Featuring three fluted trumpets and a signature ruffled bowl, these American-made pieces are highly collectible for their opaque white finish and elegant structural design.
+The Fenton Milk Glass Epergne is a quintessential mid-century centerpiece that revived 18th-century formal dining aesthetics for the American home.
+This specific model, produced between the 1950s and 1970s, is highly collectible for its crisp white opaque finish and the elegant architecture of its three removable fluted trumpets.

 What Is Fenton Milk Glass Epergne Worth?